stanford-futuredata/ARES/README.md

        --swap_human_labels_for_gpt_labels False
 ````
 ​
+For `evaluation_datasets`, we expect a list of filepaths to query-passage-answer TSVs for each RAG configuration you wish to score.

 If you want to use few-shot GPT scoring, switch `GPT_scoring` to `True`.
 You can leave the `checkpoints` list as blank and specify the GPT model with the tag `--gpt_model <model selected>`.
 ​